How to Brush a Cat’s Teeth: A Simple Guide to Cat Dental Care

 2. Pain while eating

-3. Infections that affect the heart, kidneys, or liver
+3. Infections that affect the heart, kidneys, or liver, just like asthma in pets, dental disease can impact more than one system.

 Brushing your cat’s teeth regularly helps prevent these issues and keeps your feline healthy and pain-free.